 Veggie Quinoa and Lamb Stuffed Peppers

-- 8 bell peppers, top chopped off and innards cleaned out, cut a little bit off the bottoms of the peppers so that they stand straight when baking
+- 8 bell peppers top chopped off and innards cleaned out, cut a little bit off the bottoms of the peppers so that they stand straight when baking

 - 1 lb ground lamb

-- 1½ cups marinara sauce, or roasted red pepper sauce, or any kind of red sauce
+- 1 1/2 cups marinara sauce or roasted red pepper sauce, or any kind of red sauce

 - Preheat oven to 420.
 Start by chopping veggies & cleaning the peppers and cut a little big off the bottoms so they stand in a baking dish.
 Spray the bottom of a baking dish with cooking spray and line up the peppers.

 - In a large pan over high heat add the olive oil and cook the onions and carrots for 15 min until almost cooked through, then add the ground lamb and add all the spices, and cook until the lamb is no longer pink.
 Add the quinoa, marinara sauce (or roasted red pepper sauce) to the pan and combine.

 - Using a spoon fill each of the peppers full, making sure to really press down the filling so they all get filled.
 Sprinkle about 1 Tbs of parmesan cheese on the top of each pepper.
-Bake for 45 minutes or until cheese has melted and edges or the pepper begin to brown.
+Bake for 35 minutes or until cheese has melted and edges or the pepper begin to brown.
 Allow to cool for a few minutes, then enjoy!